-We’re nearing the four year mark of buying our beloved fixer upper after downsizing from twice the square footage and property.
-The years have flown here, maybe because there always seems to be another project on the horizon or another son moving home temporarily, or because (and this is the most likely), these renovators are getting old so time passes quickly!
-Before & After: European Country Style Fixer Upper is a peek at the DIY transformations of our work here as renovators.
+It has been five years since we bought our Northern Illinois fixer upper after downsizing from twice the square footage and land.
+The years have flown…maybe because there seems always to be another project on the horizon or another son moving home temporarily, or because (and this is the most likely), the renovators are getting old so time passes quickly!
+Before & After: Our European Country Style Fixer Upper is a walk down memory lane with our DIY transformations.

-We have done the renovation entirely ourselves, with the exception of the hardwood flooring, new HVAC, new windows, and new roof.
+We renovated the whole house entirely ourselves, with the exception of the hardwood flooring, new HVAC, new windows, and new roof.
 Hope you enjoy seeing how far we have come!

 This post contains affiliate links which I hope you will use since they won’t cost you a penny extra yet may earn this blog a small commission.